 Head: Priv.
 Doz.
 Dr Andreas Koch-Hansen (last update: 21/07/12)

 This group studies galactic halos and bulges.
 Current theories and observations suggest that the halo of the Milky Way was built up over a long time scale by the ingestion of disrupted, smaller fragments such as dwarf galaxies and globular clusters.
 The questions that are addressed in this group are: What characterizes those subgalactic objects?
 How and on what time scales were the components of galactic halos formed and enriched with chemical elements?
 What is the role of dark matter in their evolution?
 The idea is to answer these questions by chemical abundance analyses of bulge and halo field stars, globular clusters, and dwarf galaxies.
 Data for these projects are gathered, amongst others, from the ESO/VLT, Magellan, and Keck facilities, and we are involved with the 4MOST and BDBS surveys.

-Head: Dr Kathryn Kreckel (Emmy Noether Research Group Leader)
+Head: Dr Kathryn Kreckel (ERC and Emmy Noether Research Group Leader)

 To understand galaxies, we must understand the physical processes and local conditions that drive their buildup of stellar mass through star formation.
 This evolution is regulated through the baryon cycle, the transformation of gas into stars and eventual ejection and recycling of that material to form the next generation of stars.
 The relevant physics occurs on the 50 pc scales of individual molecular clouds, star forming HII regions and supernova remnants, only now accessible in a diverse sample of external galaxies.
 This group works within the PHANGS collaboration to use ALMA and VLT observations to identify and characterize the physical conditions in and around HII regions and ask: How does metal enrichment proceed within the disk?
 Does the injection of energy and momentum from stellar winds and supernovae trigger or suppress star formation?
 What is the source of ionization in the diffuse ionized gas?
 Addressing these topics ultimately requires us to map the internal ionization structure of star-forming regions, which will be undertaken in an ambitious new Local Volume Mapper (LVM/SDSS-V) spectroscopic survey of the Milky Way and Local Group galaxies.
 (23/05/26)